 The distinctive patterning of traditional Fair Isle knitting is a clever way to combine the many odd bits of different-colored yarn that came originally from the native Shetland sheep, which have evolved a variety of natural fleece colors.
 And the islanders knitted with two yarns to create two layers that trap air and create warmth.

-Fair Isle knitting patterns remain a living tradition with styles that change continually.
+Although I’ve mentioned “rules,” Fair Isle knitting is a living tradition with styles that change continually.
 There are no “right” ways to do things, only ways that please you.

-The sheer number of available colors can be overwhelming, so here are some important tips to get you going (Excerpted from Fearless Fair Isle by Mary Jane Mucklestone, from Interweave Knits, Spring 2011):
+The sheer number of available colors can be overwhelming.
+Here are some tips to get you going:

 - Choose your yarn colors in clear natural daylight.

 - Begin with a pile of colors that you like.